 It could not be determined whether that meeting ever took place or whether the FBI acted on the undercover proposal.

 The Trump transition team did not respond to questions about the memo or how Trump may have cooperated with the bureau.
 The FBI’s New York field office deferred to the bureau’s national press office, which declined to comment.
 Robert Trump did not immediately respond to a message left with his secretary.
 Taylor died in 2007.

 The FBI memo first surfaced 20 years ago in response to a Freedom of Information Act (FOIA) request filed by the website The Smoking Gun.
 Reporters from the website were interested in an FBI informant, Daniel Sullivan, who had close ties to the Mafia.
 According to the memo, Sullivan was employed by the Trump Organization as a “labor consultant.”
 He also was a co-owner of the the plot of land in Atlantic City where Trump would build his casino.
 It was Sullivan who introduced Trump, then 35 years old, to special agent Taylor.

 Over the past year, as Trump ran for president, the memo was cited in reports published by the Marshall Project and the Washington Post.
 But in those stories, discussion of the memo centered on Trump’s alleged mob ties rather than his relationship to the nation’s largest law enforcement agency.
-Michael Best, an independent researcher, flagged the overlooked portions of the FBI memo to BuzzFeed News.
+Emma Best, an independent researcher, flagged the overlooked portions of the FBI memo to BuzzFeed News.